BMO Capital Markets slashes price target on Sunnova Energy International Inc. [NOVA] – find out why.

-Sunnova Energy International Inc. [NYSE: NOVA] jumped around 1.05 points on Tuesday, while shares priced at $13.75 at the close of the session, up 8.27%.
+Sunnova Energy International Inc. [NYSE: NOVA] closed the trading session at $11.82 on 09/18/23.
+The day’s price range saw the stock hit a low of $11.77, while the highest price level was $12.84.
 The company report on August 14, 2023 at 9:05 AM that Sunnova Announces Pricing of Offering of Shares of Common Stock.

 Sunnova Energy International Inc. (“Sunnova”) (NYSE: NOVA) today announced the pricing of its underwritten public offering (the “Offering”) of 5,100,000 shares of Sunnova’s common stock, par value $0.0001 per share (the “common stock”), at a price to the public of $14.75 per share.
 Sunnova has granted the underwriters a 30-day option to purchase an additional 765,000 shares of common stock.